Tuscaloosa, Alabama: Civil rights movement

-In the post World War II era, African Americans increased their activism to regain their constitutional civil rights, and challenged southern segregation in numerous ways.
-In 1952, Autherine Lucy was admitted to the university as a graduate student, but her admission was rescinded when authorities discovered she was not white.
+In the post World War II era, African Americans increased their activism to ensure their constitutional civil rights and challenged southern segregation in numerous ways.
+In 1952, Autherine Lucy was admitted to the university as a graduate student, but her admission was rescinded when authorities discovered she was not White.
 After three years of legal wrangling, Thurgood Marshall and the NAACP got a court order preventing the university from banning Lucy and another student based on race.
-The following year, Lucy enrolled as a graduate student in Library Science on February 3, 1956, becoming the first African American admitted to a white public school or university in the state.
-During her first day of class on February 6, students and others rioted on the campus, where a mob of more than a thousand white men pelted the car in which she was taken to her classes.
-Death threats were made against her and the university president's home was stoned.
+The following year, Lucy enrolled as a graduate student in Library Science on February 3, 1956, becoming the first Black admitted to a White public school or university in the state.
+During her first day of class on February 6, students and others rioted on the campus, where a mob of more than a thousand students pelted the car in which she was taken to her classes.
+Death threats were made against her, and the university president's home was stoned.
 The riots were the most violent involving a pro-segregation demonstration since the landmark Brown v.
 Board of Education Supreme Court decision.
-After the riots, the university suspended Lucy from school stating her own safety was a concern; it later expelled her on a technicality.
+After the riots, the university suspended Lucy from school, stating her own safety was a concern; it later expelled her on a technicality.
 She was active in civil rights for a time, but withdrew later that year.
-After her expulsion was annulled by the university in 1988, Lucy re-enrolled and completed her M.S. in education and graduated together with her daughter in 1992.
+Decades later, after her expulsion was annulled by the university in 1988, Lucy re-enrolled and completed her M.S. in Education and graduated, together with her daughter, in 1992.